DEWITT SHOPPINGTOWN

 For some time, SHOPPINGTOWN had competed with two malls in its vicinity.
 FAYETTEVILLE MALL {2.2 miles southeast, in Onondaga County} had opened in August 1974.
 PENN CAN MALL {7.9 miles northeast, also in Onondaga County} made its debut in March 1976.
 In October 1990, a more formidable adversary opened for business.
 CAROUSEL CENTER {5.6 miles northwest, in Syracuse} was a 7-level, million+ square foot buying behemoth.
 It immediately put the hurt on all of its shopping mall competitors.

 As a keeping up measure, SHOPPINGTOWN was expanded and completely renovated.
 A Northeast Wing was built, which contained forty-eight inline stores and a 10-bay Food Court.
 A nearby court area featured a 2-level merry-go-round.
 The new wing was anchored by a 2-level (120,400 square foot), Syracuse-based Addis & Dey's (a 1989 merger Addis Company and Dey Brothers).
+A parking garage, which connected with three anchor stores, was included in the 53 million dollar remodeling.
+The renewed retail center, officially dedicated on August 22, 1991, spanned approximately 883,100 leasable square feet and housed 170 stores and services.

-The abandoned Addis & Dey's, on the northwest corner of the mall, was briefly retenanted by a two stores.
+The abandoned Addis & Dey's, on the northwest corner of the mall, was briefly retenanted by two stores.
 A (48,900 square foot) T.J.
-Maxx occupied its lower level, with a (48,900 square foot) Steinbach opening, on the upper level, March 20, 1992.
+Maxx occupied its lower level, with a (48,900 square foot) Steinbach opening, on the upper level, on March 20, 1992.

 A major renovation of the SHOPPINGTOWN property was announced in March 2007.
 This was to entail demolition of the West Wing, between Sears and Dick's, which would have been replaced by an open-air promenade.
 The Great Recession caused the project to be abandoned.